The Best Camping and Hiking Gear You Can Find on Amazon

 Bug Spray: Repel 100 Insect Repellent

-This 98 percent Deet spray offers up to 10 hours of protection from mosquitoes, ticks, gnats, and more unwanted biters and ear buzzers.
+This 98 percent DEET spray, which comes in a convenient travel size bottle, offers up to 10 hours of protection from mosquitoes, ticks, gnats, and more unwanted biters and ear buzzers.

 Camp Chair: Coleman Oversized Quad Chair With Cooler

 This spacious camping chair combines functional design and comfort.
 It features a fully cushioned seat and back, adjustable armrests, and a storage pocket for magazines or other belongings.
 Though, the best part about it is the cooler pouch that fits up to four cans of your favorite drink.
 When not in use, just fold it up and put it in its easy-to-carry bag.
 Did we mention it has more than 4,800 five-star reviews?

 This portable grill is perfect for your next picnic or camping trip.
 It’s easy to set up and carry, given its compact and lightweight shape.
 And even though it's travel-sized, this grill can fit up to six burgers at a time.

 This one-person tent will take the frustration out of setting up camp.
 The aluminum two-pole design is super easy to set up so you can spend more time enjoying the environment and the company of your friends.
 The tent has a water- and UV-repellent polyester fly that also adds some extra storage space in front of the tent so you don't have to bring your smelly (maybe also muddy) hiking boots inside.